eot105/eot105.github.io/docs/_Projects/MOSAICS.md

 Lasers are not the only devices used in silicon photonic systems that require this kind of constant current control.
 To make photonic integrated circuits useful, the light often needs to be modulated.
 Various materials have optical properties such as their index of refraction than can be changed as a function of temperature.
 This is accomplished sometimes using a Thermoelectric Generator (TEG) when space permits, but is often done using a simple strip of metal deposited using standard CMOS processes onto the integrated circuit that acts as a micro resistive heater.
 A constant current source is required to drive either a TEG or a resistive heater, and MOSAICS can be used for this purpose as well, it is accurate enough to allow for fine tuning of heat sensitive processes, and capable of delivering enough power to be used with large TEGs or resistive heaters.

 Power supplies that meet the above requirements are available commercially, and for controlling small numbers of devices these solutions work quite well.
 As photonic circuits get more advanced, however, the number of lasers or modulators that need independent control increases.
 A photonic neural network, for example, requires one laser for each of the input neurons and could require one modulator per neuron connection.
-A large network then can require 10's of devicesS, and more advanced ones still can require 100's.
+A large network then can require 10's of devices, and more advanced ones still can require 100's.
 Commercial solutions that provide large numbers of independent current controlled output channels while meeting the aforementioned requirements are much harder to come by, some do exist, but their high cost and closed source software make them unappealing and impractical to groups preforming research at the university level.

 # The Solution:
 ***